 - Each player will choose two positions from the following: P, C, IF or OF.

-- Each player will also be evaluated on hitting and running (i.e. 60 yard dash/timing on bases, if time permits).
+- Each player may also be evaluated on running (i.e. 60 yard dash/timing on bases, if time permits).

 - Outfielders will be evaluated on fielding the ball and making the throw to 3rd base, 2nd base and home plate from right field.

 - Infielders will be evaluated on a variety of ground balls and making throws to various bases.

 - Catchers will be evaluated on footwork, blocking, accuracy, and arm strength.

 - Pitchers will be evaluated on mechanics, velocity, pitch location and additional pitches other than a straight/normal fastball.

 Below are the tryout times for 12-15 travel for 2020 season.
 Times are listed by Alpha Last Name.

 A - Ma (Half) 8:30-9:30am Hitting Lower Field - 9:30-10:30am Fielding Veterans Field

 Mc - Z (Half) 9:30-10:30am Hitting Lower Field - 10:30-11:30am Fielding Veterans Field